cotengra.core¶

 Get a subtree spanning down from

-node (node) – The node of the tree to start with.
+node (node_type) – The node of the tree to start with.

 size (int) – How many subtree leaves to aim for.